know1stranger/lasa_assignment/README.md

 ## Project Status

-- All General requirements are supported.
+>- All General requirements are supported.
-- Code coverage is 50%.
+>- Code coverage is 50%.
 Tests provided for Integration test from Service layer to database layer.
-- UI doesn't support add operation for Contact and Organisation.
+>- UI doesn't support add operation for Contact and Organisation.

 ### Version Support

-    The archive (contactlistapp.zip) got ,git folder.
+ >   The archive (contactlistapp.zip) got ,git folder.
 Do git checkout to a new branch in your repo.
 For Git help [https://git-scm.com/book/en/v2/Appendix-C:-Git-Commands-Branching-and-Merging].

 ### How to setup ElasticSearch Server

-- [Download from](https://www.elastic.co/downloads/elasticsearch) the same page got to installation steps for your box (i.e ios/win) OS.
+>- [Download from](https://www.elastic.co/downloads/elasticsearch) the same page got to installation steps for your box (i.e ios/win) OS.
 Time it takes to setup < 15 mins.
-  - When elasticsearch is running try [link](http://localhost:9200).
+>- When elasticsearch is up & running try this [link](http://localhost:9200).
 Response from it will show version, build info.

 ### Developer Info